ISC2 CISSP

 Get live, expert CISSP training from anywhere.
 Enroll now to claim your Exam Pass Guarantee!

-Recovery plans, also known as business recovery plans (BRPs), business continuity plans, or business contingency plans (BCPs), are the plans used by a business to maintain or bring back to normal a function or functions lost due to an unscheduled event.
-Every business unit or department, as well as the business as a whole, should have its own recovery plan, but all the plans should be in accordance with one another.
+Recovery plans, also known as business recovery plans (BRPs), business continuity plans or business contingency plans (BCPs), are the plans a business uses to maintain or bring back to normal a function or functions lost due to an unscheduled event.
+Every business unit or department, as well as the business as a whole, should have its own recovery plan, but all the plans should be coordinated.
 For instance, the IT department refers to the BRP plan first to reactivate its operations and activate the IT continuity plan.
 Similarly, the BRP gives information to other severely affected departments so that they can activate their own recovery plans.

-In general, a recovery plan should include, but is not limited to, the organizational unit and its scope and the link of the plan to other plans, roles, and responsibilities, thoroughly for contact persons in crisis situations, incident assessment procedures, emergency room contact person, invocation and escalation information, business continuity action plan, recovery profile for each endangered activity, logistics information (equipment, maps and directions), communication matrix, and recovery completion procedure.
+In general, a recovery plan should include but is not limited to, the organizational unit and its scope and the link of the plan to other plans, roles and responsibilities, thoroughly for contact persons in crises, incident assessment procedures, emergency room contact person, invocation and escalation information, business continuity action plan, recovery profile for each endangered activity, logistics information (equipment, maps and directions), communication matrix and recovery completion procedure.

-As a part of the BRP, the disaster recovery plan (DRP) is a specific recovery plan that is concerned particularly with damaged or lost software, data, and/or hardware on one hand, and on overcoming the consequences of that on the other hand.
+As a part of the BRP, the disaster recovery plan (DRP) is a specific recovery plan that is concerned particularly with damaged or lost software, data and/or hardware on the one hand and overcoming the consequences of that on the other hand.
 It aims to minimize, as much as possible, potential functional damages caused by a disaster.

 Disaster recovery plan development